woodfolk/lmbuild/README.md

 **Romano Woodfolk** - https://github.com/woodfolk/finishbuild

-This script is free to use and to modify and as I have been warned, you are being warned.
+This script is free to use and free to modify and free to share.
+I bare no blame from any damage caused by script, blah, blah, blah I have been warned you, you are being warned.
 You run this script at your own risk.
 I take no responsibility for any harm to your system or data.
 Read through the script and edit it the way you want or don't want to be installed.
 I have to admit although there are a ton of applications being installed, I practically live in a browser and should be running a Chromebook.
+Real props you should look at Erik DuBois Ultimate-Linux-Mint-19-Cinnamon script, in my opinion he as a superior script.

 ![Imgur](https://i.imgur.com/nbSQcVX.png?1)